jigx-com/jigx-docs-examples/docs/Components/carousel.md

 :::VerticalSplitItem
 This example uses a static datasource with an image component in the carousel.
 There are two carousels.

 1. The first carousel is configured to `isContained: true` which creates a frame around the image, and rounds the image border.
-Pagination is also set with `isContained: true` to create a gray frame around the pagination dots.&#x20;
+Pagination is also set with `isContained: true` to create a gray frame around the pagination dots.
 2. The second carousel is set with `isContained: false` to display the image across the full screen.
-Pagination is also set to `isContained: false` to show the pagination dots in black.&#x20;
+Pagination is also set to `isContained: false` to show the pagination dots in black.

 **Example:**
-See the example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/carousel/carousel-contained.jigx" target="_blank">GitHub</a>.
+See the example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/carousel/carousel-contained.jigx).
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/9gbNHXGLefsRDubTljt7l_cc-carousel-contained.gif" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/9gbNHXGLefsRDubTljt7l_cc-carousel-contained.gif" size="80" width="288" height="578" position="center" caption="Carousel contained" alt="Carousel contained"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/9gbNHXGLefsRDubTljt7l_cc-carousel-contained.gif" size="80" position="center" caption="Carousel contained" alt="Carousel contained"}
 :::
 ::::